Fires and fireworks at schools

-Sometimes pyrotechnics, like explosions, flashes and smoke, can be used as special effects in school productions.
-You cannot use fireworks sold over the counter for Guy Fawkes Day.
+Sometimes pyrotechnics such as explosions, flashes and smoke can be used as special effects in school productions.
+You can't use fireworks sold over the counter for Guy Fawkes Day.

 The use of pyrotechnics is controlled by the Environmental Protection Authority (EPA).

 If you want to use pyrotechnics, you must contact us.

 - tell the company that monitors your smoke-detection devices about the production and when it will happen